fredlb/fredlb.github.io/content/projects/keyboard_friend/index.md

   <img src="icon_sm.png" style="border: none;">
 </p>

-This is a simple little application for macOs that can show you an overlay of a layer on your keyboard.
+This is a simple little application for macOS that can show you an overlay of a layer on your keyboard.
 Availible on Github, [KeyboardFriend](https://github.com/fredlb/KeyboardFriend)

 You give it your [QMK json layout](https://config.qmk.fm/#/planck/rev6_drop/LAYOUT_ortho_4x12), and it allows you to set a hotkey (F16-F20) for a layer.